 More ch-ch-changes from David Bowie on 1976’s Station to Station album as the Pied Piper of Rock led us once again down another musical path.
 He completed filming his first foray into acting in Los Angeles in The Man Who Fell to Earth before commencing recording there.
 With Bowie’s tenth album already he had acquired the reputation of the boldest rocker extant, constantly challenging accepted societal norms.
 With his Ziggy Stardust character, was he a man, was he a woman…was he even from planet Earth?
 With the Philly Soul-centric Young Americans which preceded Station to Station, was he Black?
-And now with the gaunt Thin White Duke with the perpetual moontan, was he rejecting all of that American influence in favor of a Euro-Continental approach?
+And now with the gaunt Thin White Duke with the perpetual moontan, was Bowie now rejecting all of that American influence in favor of a Euro-Continental approach?